Xenosaga Episode I: Development

 Xenosaga Episode I was first announced in June 2001, scheduled for release later that year.
 In September of that year, it was confirmed that the game had been delayed into February the following year.
 The game was released in Japan on February 28, 2002.
 In an interview, Takahashi confirmed that Western localization would begin following the game's Japanese release.
 The game was localized for the West by Interone Inc, with English dubbing handled by ZRO Limit Productions and Animaze.
 The localization process took over a year.
 While all blood, gore, religious references and adult language were retained in the Western release, one scene between the adult Albedo and the childlike MOMO had its more erotic elements toned down for the Western release.
 The game released in North America on February 25, 2003.
 This version, with the English voice work and additional costumes and bonus features, was later released in Japan under the title Xenosaga Episode I Reloaded on November 20, 2003.

 Music

 The music was composed by Yasunori Mitsuda, who had previously worked with Takahashi on the score of Xenogears.
 Mitsuda worked as both composer and orchestrator.
 Mitsuda was almost unable to collaborate on the project due to a tight schedule, but they were able to bring him in.
 As opposed to most RPG scores at the time, Mitsuda collaborated with Takahashi to create tracks for specific scenes in the game rather than a smaller number of repeating tracks.
 Due to the game's religious references, the score incorporated Gregorian chants.
 The score was performed by the London Philharmonic Orchestra.
+The vocal themes "Pain" and "Kokoro" were sung by Joanne Hogg, who had worked with Mitsuda on earlier projects.
 Multiple soundtrack albums were released, first from DigiCube and later through Mitsuda's own label Sleigh Bells.
 A single was released for the game's theme song "Kokoro".